Finsimco logo

 3. Schedule the Simulation’s Use Wisely

-A well-timed simulation can reinforce key concepts and deepen understanding, but poor timing can turn it into a confusing distraction.
+A well-timed startup funding simulation can reinforce key concepts and deepen understanding, but poor timing can turn it into a confusing distraction.

 Consider these timing strategies: